Tejashri Pradhan

 Tejashri Pradhan (born 2 June 1988) is an Indian television and film actress who has appeared in multiple Marathi films and television serials.
-She is better known as Shubhra, Janhavi and "Swanandi" from the Zee Marathi television serials "Aggabai Sasubai" (2019), "Honar Soon Mi Hya Gharchi" (2013), and "Veen Doghantali Hee Tutena" (2025) respectively.
+She is better known as Shubhra, Janhavi and Swanandi from the Zee Marathi television serials Aggabai Sasubai (2019), Honar Soon Mi Hya Gharchi (2013), and Veen Doghantali Hi Tutena (2025) respectively.

 Tejashri also did voice-overs for a mobile application named Go-stories which features various Marathi stories.
 She has also appeared in a YouTube video Uncomfortable and been a speaker at TED Talks.

 Early life

 Pradhan was born on 2 June 1988 in a middle class Maharashtrian CKP family.
 She belongs to the suburb of Dombivli near Mumbai.
 When she was 15, she decided to enroll in a personality development course that came along with a course in acting.
 She received the offer of films in her second year at college.

 Personal life

 She married her co-actor Shashank Ketkar from TV series Honar Soon Mi Hya Gharchi in 2014.
 The couple divorced in 2016.